tsackton/taelgar/_MoC/Status Tags.md

 		- **internal**: additional details exist in Obsidian, e.g. in the form of dates on other notes, comments in the note itself, etc, but haven't been fully incorporated into the note text.
 This should be used to refer to shared notes only, not DM folder notes, which should be considered external.
 		- **wip**: note author has ideas for this but they are not fully formed and haven't been recorded.
 The author is ideally recorded via status/mike or status/tim.
 		- **blankslate**: a blank page that has no canonical details yet, but clearly could use them.
 Unless there is a status/active tag, this should be considered an open invitation to invent something.
-	- In the past the following tags have also been used and may still exist on some notes:
-		- **notes**: additional details exist and are recorded in non-Obsidian notes or in someone's head, but haven't yet been captured in Obsidian.
 	- Other secondary tags are possible and in general the "main" author of the note should be the only one to change needswork tags, although that isn't a hard and fast rule
 - **status/factcheck**: this note has a comment about consistency accuracy and needs someone to do a check.
 Usually this means, check with session notes or a timeline elsewhere.
 Use this only when the facts are verifiable from Obsidian source material (usually session notes).
 Anyone can remove a factcheck status by checking the facts and updating the note.
 - **status/active**: this note represents a page that is active in a campaign.
 Use this to flag places where additional invention, without consultation, might impinge on a campaign.
 This can be thought of as a "permanent" status/update